-If you are tired of living in the shadow of your substance abuse problem, choosing to seek treatment can be one of the most important – and most difficult – decisions you will ever make.
-This could also potentially be the most life-changing.
-Taking that first step toward choosing a drug and alcohol treatment center takes a lot of courage, while the treatment process itself takes a lot of dedication and hard work.
-However, the rewards of successfully completing your addiction treatment program can really make all the effort worthwhile in the long-term, especially when you are able to regain your quality of life.
+If you are tired of living with a substance abuse problem, choosing to seek treatment can be one of the most important, most life-changing – and potentially most difficult – decisions you will ever make.
+Taking that first step toward recovery by choosing a drug and alcohol treatment center takes a lot of courage, while the treatment process itself takes both dedication and hard work.

-Hard work is only one of many different elements that make rehab successful.
-You also have to possess the right mindset and attitude.
-You have to be mentally tough to take on all the ups and downs of the recovery process.
-Having the right mindset can typically determine just how successful you are with your substance abuse treatment.
+Hard work is only one of many different elements that make addiction rehab successful.
+In addition to perseverance, you also have to possess the right mindset and attitude – you have to want recovery.

 Completing your treatment program more easily